 We are currently a pharmaceutical company focused on the research, development and commercialization of drugs for the treatment of various forms of cancer.
-The preclinical studies for our lead compound, Adva-27a, a multi-purpose anti-tumor compound, were successfully completed in 2011.
-We are now continuing our clinical development of Adva-27a by conducting the next sequence of steps comprised of GMP manufacturing, IND-enabling studies, regulatory filing and Phase I clinical trials.
+The preclinical studies for our lead compound, Adva-27a, a multi-purpose antitumor compound, were successfully completed in late 2011.
+We are now continuing our clinical development of Adva-27a by conducting the next sequence of steps comprised of Good Manufacturing Practice ("GMP") manufacturing, Investigational New Drug ("IND")-enabling studies, regulatory filing and Phase I clinical trials.
 We plan to conduct our Phase I clinical trials for Adva-27a at the Jewish General Hospital, Montreal, Canada, one of McGill University's Hospital Centers.
-The planned indication will be multidrug resistant breast cancer as Adva-27a has shown a positive effect on this type of cancer for which there is currently little or no treatment options (see "Clinical Trials" below).
+The planned indication will be multidrug resistant breast cancer as Adva-27a has shown a positive effect on this type of cancer for which there is currently little or no treatment options available.
+See "Clinical Trials" below.